-I already know I will travel to Lviv so many times in future!
+I already know I will travel to Lviv so many times in the future!

 Lviv for photography enthusiast

-Rynok Square – the main square.
-Colorful houses around and crumbling trams passing by make a beautiful scene.
+- Rynok Square – the main square.
+Colorful houses around and crumbling trams passing by making a beautiful scene.
 Climb to the town hall tower and enter the gate at Rynok Square 6 to see the so-called Italian yard.

-streets in the Old Town.
-My favorites are Virmenska, Lesi Ukrainky, Brativ Rohatyntsiv and Staroievreiska.
-But every single street there is worth at least few pictures so just wander aimlessly around!
+- streets in the Old Town.
+My favorites are Virmenska, Lesi Ukrainky, Brativ Rohatyntsiv, and Staroievreiska.
+But every single street there is worth at least a few pictures so just wander aimlessly around!

 For the most beautiful interiors you should visit following places:

 - Opera – rich in shining ornaments, the interior of Opera will take your breath away.

 It’s possible to visit the building during the day, the ticket is 40UAH and you’re free to take the pictures inside.
 Chances you will be the only person there are very high!

 Just use the main entrance to the Opera, the ticket office is already there.

 If you fancy seeing the show at the opera you’re in a good place as tickets are very cheap!